DataDog/hiring-engineers/answers.md

 ![Instructions to install integration](resources/dd-mysql.PNG)

-(Note: If your database's root user has a password set, it will probably be easier to enter the commands given here in the MySQL command line instead of in the terminal.)
+(Note: If your database's root user has a password set, it will probably be easier to enter the commands given here inside the quotation marks in the MySQL command line instead of in the terminal.)

 ![Metrics for the MySQL integration in the host's dashboard](resources/dd-mysql-metrics.PNG)